linroger/FinanceCompendium/VII. Corporate Finance/Valuation/PPHA Advanced Financial Analysis & Valuation/Week 2/MS Sustainability of Earnings and Forecasting.md

 # The bottom line

 Exhibit 36 and Exhibit 37 illustrate how EEQ analysis can help in a practical context.
-While these mean-reversion forecasts should not necessarily be taken at face-value – gvien they are based exclusively on the latest value and historical patterns for each metric – they do serve as a useful benchmark to evaluate forecasts that incorporate news and additional information.
+While these mean-reversion forecasts should not necessarily be taken at face-value – given they are based exclusively on the latest value and historical patterns for each metric – they do serve as a useful benchmark to evaluate forecasts that incorporate news and additional information.
 Forecasts that resist the pull of mean-reversion require support from clear arguments as to why things will be different this time around.
 Mean-reversion forecasts also serve as a reminder that operational metrics in certain industries are inherently more difficult to forecast than in others.

 Exhibit 36
 Mean-reversion forecasts: Industries with the largest forecast change in sales growth